 If you don’t want to use a template or Bible character worksheet, you can do one in a simple notebook, your war binder, or a blank sheet of paper.

-After you chosen the character you want to study and locate and read the references to this person.
+After you have chosen the character, you want to study and locate and read the references to this person.
 Use an online lookup tool or a concordance to find these references or simply look for references as you read the Bible.

 Consider exploring these questions in your Bible character study: